amigus/migusdotorg/content/adam/auto-dnsmasq.md

     start: 10
 ```

-The YAML does not need to contain the IP subnet information.
-Instead, Ansible derives it from the interface's IP address.
+The YAML does not need to contain the IP subnet information because Ansible gets it from the interface itself.

-So, if the `eth0` interface of the server is `192.168.100.2/24`, the resulting configuration parameters are:
+For example, if the `eth0` interface of the server is `192.168.100.2/24`, the resulting configuration parameters are:

 ```ini
 dhcp-range=interface:eth0,192.168.100.10,192.168.100.254
 dhcp-option=interface:eth0,option:router,192.168.100.1
 ```

-## Adding a Database and REST API
+## Adding a DHCP Database and REST API

 Running many small networks also requires real-time management of clients and DHCP leases on _some_ of them.
-Even on small networks, knowing which clients are leasing IP addresses when, now and in the past, can be essential.
+Even on small networks, knowing which clients are leasing IP addresses now and in the past, can be important.
 In other cases, users need manage DHCP reservations without updating the system.

 Dnsmasq itself does not use a database—it keeps _current_ lease information in a flat file—nor does it have an API.
 But it is extensible in two important ways.

-### The Database
+### The DHCP Database

 Dnsmasq has a feature that allows users to delegate DHCP lease management to a script.
 The [dnsmasq_dhcp_db](https://galaxy.ansible.com/ui/repo/published/amigus/dnsmasq/content/role/dnsmasq_dhcp_db/)